5 Signs It’s Time to Shut Down Non-Profitable Work

 Costs do not announce their presence; they accumulate quietly.
 If an alternative project promises a better return, the old project may cost you low-return opportunities.

 Businesses that concentrate on achieving high performance across the board can grow up to 30% faster, according to the World Economic Forum.
 Relinquishing unprofitable work allows you the chance to devote more time and resources to new opportunities.
-It focuses on choosing what genuinely contributes towards progress, not what you find convenient.
+This approach emphasizes selecting actions that truly contribute to progress rather than those that are merely convenient, which aligns with the evaluation of business opportunity costs.

 Making Space for What Matters